Soojin-Lee0819/Computational-Artwork/January26/README.md

 ### *Positioning & Sizing*

 Daniel shiffman's article https://processing.org/tutorials/drawing/ was very useful for me to have a basic understanding of coordinate system in Processing programme.
 However, to position shapes in relative to other shapes were much more challenging than expected.
 It was a very tedious process for me to position shapes at the exact place where I want it to be placed.
-It was especially challenging when positioning eyelashes.
+It was especially challenging when positioning strokss for the eyelashes.

 ### *Rotation*

-When I was coding bangs, I used the function **rotate(radians())** to rotate semi-circle shapes but as I run the program, it was not only semi-circles that were rotated but all of the following shapes were rotated and distorted the entire image.
-After a few trials and errors, I realized that I need to rotate it back to original angle to prevent following shapes from rotating.
+When I was coding bangs, I used the function **rotate(radians())** to rotate semi-circle shapes but as I run the program, it was not only semi-circles that are being rotated but all of the following shapes were rotated altogether and distorted the image.
+After a few trials and errors, I realized that I need to rotate it back to the original angle to prevent following shapes from rotating.

 Apart from this, positioning and coordinating shapes after the rotation were also very complicated.
-I was able to position shapes using negative values for x or y axis but I still don't understand how positioning works after rotation.
-I would like to learn this in upcoming lesson.
+I was able to position shapes using negative values for x or y axis but I still don't understand fully on how to position shapes after rotation.
+I would like to learn this in upcoming lessons.

 ### *Customizing shape: Drawing Bezier Curves*

-Since the nose shape required more sophisticated curves, I could not use simple polygon shape.
-Instead I had to customize the shape.
-After some research, I found out that I can use Bezier curve to customize shape, but since I had limited understanding of the concept of Bezier functions, it took me a while to understand how x and y coordinates control the curve of the line.
-I was able to create the nose shape I wanted but I still need to explore more to fully understand this function.
+Since the nose shape required more sophisticated curves, I could not use simple polygon shapes to represent nose but I had to customize the shape.
+After some research, I found out that I can use Bezier curve, but since I had a limited understanding on the concept of Bezier functions, it took me a while to understand how x and y coordinates control the curve of the line.
+Afterall, I was able to draw a nose shape but I will want to explore more on this function.

 ### *Color Choices*